DvidMakesThings/HW_10-In-Rack_PDU/README.md

-# ENERGIS - the managed PDU Project for 10-Inch Rack
+# ENERGIS - The Managed PDU Project for 10-Inch Rack

 ## Overview
 The **10-Inch Rack PDU (Power Distribution Unit)** is a modular power management system designed for efficient control and monitoring of power in a rack-mounted environment.
 The project includes a controller board, a display board, and a relay board to handle switching and power management.